deekayen/usbkill/README.md

 just re-start the computer and make a copy of all your files.

 [0] http://www.amazon.com/gp/product/B00MTZY7Y4/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00MTZY7Y4&linkCode=as2&tag=deekayen-20&linkId=H362AOTAVTL2CVPZ

+### Other nasty ideas

+Bash can trap signals to close `usbkill`, however a `kill -9` probably won't get trapped.
+The other signals could still be trapped and cause the computer to shutdown when the script is signaled to close.

 # Contact
 david@dkn.email - 7E38 B4FF 0A7C 2F28 5C31  2C8C EFD7 EC8D B5D4 C172